jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbprojects/write/settokenuriresolver.md

 * Arguments:
   * `_newResolver` is the address of the new resolver.
-* Through the `onlyOwner` modifier, this function can only be accessed by the address that owns this contract.
+* Through the [`onlyOwner`](https://docs.openzeppelin.com/contracts/4.x/api/access#Ownable) modifier, this function can only be accessed by the address that owns this contract.
-* The function overrides a function definition from the `IJBProjects` interface.
+* The function overrides a function definition from the [`IJBProjects`](../../../interfaces/ijbprojects.md) interface.
 * The function doesn't return anything.

 #### Body

-1. Store the new `_metadata.content` as the `metadataContentOf` the project for the `_metadata.domain`.
+1. Store the new resolver.

     ```solidity
+    // Store the new resolver.
     tokenUriResolver = _newResolver;
     ```